 In broad terms for IHT purposes it is the difference in the value of the death benefits in the previous scheme and the retirement benefits in the receiving scheme that’s used to calculate the IHT.
 The actual values will be negotiated between HMRC and the personal representatives of the estate.

-Growth is applied and a deduction is made for the period that the member is likely to survive (you would not pay full price for something you were not going to receive until a future point) and this then gives the open market value.
+Growth is applied and a deduction is made for the period that the individual is likely to survive (you would not pay full price for something you were not going to receive until a future point) and this then gives the open market value.
 So, the deduction is calculated using both a growth rate and a discount rate.
 In Mark’s case he died shortly after the transfer so the open market value is high.

 In Mark’s case HMRC state it to be £980,000